fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Tracing File
 ------------

-It is possible a generate detailed trace of all OMF messages POSTed to the AVEVA web server for troubleshooting purposes.
+It is possible to generate a detailed trace of all OMF messages POSTed to the AVEVA web server for troubleshooting purposes.
 This applies to all AVEVA OMF web server types: PI Web API, AVEVA CONNECT and Edge Data Store.
 To enable this feature, click the *Enable Tracing* checkbox on the `OMF Basic tab <../plugins/fledge-north-OMF/index.html#basic>`_.